 I created this lesson to teach ten basic poetry and literary elements to high school students from the Rochester City School District at the Nazareth College/Hillside Work-Scholarship Connect Homework Helpers program.
 You can download the handout as a .pdf at the end of this article.
 I encourage you to use it however you want in your classroom and, if you do, please contact me to let me know what you did and how it went!
 My contact information is also at the bottom of the page so please tag me if you share this page too.

 I open with a little bit of the history of rap and hip hop and I play the game “Rapper or Shakespeare” that I blatantly stole from Akala’s TED talk (which you can watch below).
 The “Rapper or Shakespeare” game is easy, you read a line and ask the audience or class if it was written by Shakespeare or a rapper.
-I did a speech on this at my Toastmasters club and people guess wrong all the time which kind of forces them to acknowledge poetry in rap.
+I did a speech on this at my Toastmasters club and people guess wrong all the time which kind of forces “rap skeptics” to acknowledge the poetic nature of rap.

 What the Lesson Covers